-The Ultimate Guide to Year-End Giving
+The Ultimate Guide to Year-End Giving + Campaign Checklists!

-The holidays are fast approaching, which means ‘tis the season... for nonprofits to launch their year-end giving campaigns.
+The holidays are fast approaching, which means ‘tis the season… for nonprofits to launch their year-end giving campaigns!

 Why Is Year-End Giving So Important?

 Something about the holiday season prompts people to give more than at any other time of the year.
-For one, the holiday spirit inspires gift-giving, selflessness, and a sense of community.
+For one, the holiday spirit inspires gift-giving, selflessness and a sense of community.

 Aside from that, there are simply people who like to make an annual gift to charity.
 If they haven’t had a chance to do this by the time December comes around, this is their last opportunity in the calendar year.
-This is especially true for those whose giving is in part motivated by charitable tax credits.
+This is especially true for those whose end of year giving is in part motivated by charitable tax credits.

 “It’s a time of year when people want to give to charity,” says Fiona Bedlington, Senior Development Officer, Annual and Legacy Giving at Centennial College in Toronto.
 “To leverage this opportunity effectively, organizations need to plan well in advance and deliver an authentic strategy driven by stories and data.”

-What Is a Year-End Appeal?
+What Is a Year-End Giving Campaign?

-What’s the Difference Between a Campaign, Appeal, and Channel?
+What’s the Difference Between a Campaign, Appeal and Channel?

 Channels are the different ways in which you can ask people to donate.
 These can be through direct mail, email, social media, or corporate partnerships, to name a few.